rizwanshoukat3324/Projects/README.md

 The dashboard supports recruitment companies in making data-driven hiring and salary decisions.

-## 4. Churn Analysis
+## 4. Customer Churn Analysis
 This project focuses on creating an interactive Customer Churn Analysis Dashboard in Power BI for a telecom company.
 It includes:

-Data Preparation: Cleaning and preprocessing datasets, including customer demographics, service usage, and contract details, using Power Query.
+- **Data Preparation**: Cleaned and preprocessed datasets, including customer demographics, service usage, and contract details, using Power Query.
 Missing values were handled to ensure accuracy.
-Data Modeling: Establishing relationships between tables and optimizing the data model.
+- **Data Modeling**: Established relationships between tables and optimized the data model.
 DAX was used to calculate churn rates, customer lifetime value, and retention KPIs.
-Visualizations: Designing an 8-page interactive report featuring customer segmentation, churn trends, and predictive insights with slicers and drill-through capabilities.
+- **Visualizations**: Designed an 8-page interactive report featuring customer segmentation, churn trends, and predictive insights with slicers and drill-through capabilities.

 This dashboard enables businesses to make data-driven decisions and improve customer retention strategies.

 ## Stay Tuned
 Stay tuned for more projects!
 Feel free to explore, clone, and provide feedback on my work.